YueGroup/yuegroup.github.io/_pages/research.md

   <div class="col-md-12 col-sm-12 mx-auto">
     <div class="research-section">
       <div class="research-content">
-      <h5 style="color: #ded4cc;"><strong>Fluids at interfaces and in confinement</strong></h5>
+      <h4 style="color: #ded4cc;"><strong>Fluids at interfaces and in confinement</strong></h4>
 <p style="text-align: justify; font-size: 17px;"> How molecules behave at an interface or in confinement is <em>vastly different</em> from how they behave in bulk.
 These types of environments are where analytical theories tend to break down, where timescale trends diverge, and where chemical reactions are more likely to happen.
-Our group seeks to <strong>unravel the intricate relationship between surface features, geometries, and the subsequent influence on fluid behavior.</strong> Ultimately, we are interested in uniquely designing surfaces toward target fluid properties for separations processes and catalysis.</p>
+Our group seeks to <strong>decipher the intricate relationship between surface features, geometries, and the subsequent influence on fluid behavior.</strong> We aim to uniquely design surfaces and electrolyte chemistry for optimal separations and catalysis processes.</p>
       </div>
       <img src="{{ site.url }}{{ site.baseurl }}/images/research2.png" alt="Research 2" style="max-width: 400px;" />
     </div>